Lulliter/template/README.md

 - `_fonts.qmd` (how to add fonts)
 - `_parma_colors.qmd` (custom color palette)
 - `issue_renv.md` (problem with `renv` and `gdtools`)
+  - see also some changes added in `assets/COPIA.zshrc.pdf`
 - `_f_*/.R`  (various functions)